List of mayors of Potenza: Office

+History

-From 1946 to 1995, the mayor of Potenza, which was elected by the City Council, was always a member of Christian Democracy, the ruling party of post-war Italy; as of 2024, of those who held the office of mayor of Potenza, Emilio Colombo (1952) is the only one to be a former prime minister of Italy (1970–1972).
-In the 1995 Italian local elections, Domenico Potenza of the Democratic Party of the Left became the first mayor of Potenza through direct elections.
-Up until the 2014 Italian local elections, the office was always held by a member of the centre-left coalition.
-Overturning the result of the first round, Dario De Luca of Brothers of Italy was elected mayor of Potenza on 8 June 2014 and took office on 23 June 2014.
+From 1946 to 1995, the mayor of Potenza, which was elected by the City Council, was always a member of the DC, the ruling party of post-war Italy; as of 2024, of those who held the office of mayor of Potenza, Emilio Colombo (1952) is the only one to be a former prime minister of Italy (1970–1972).
+In the 1995 Italian local elections, Domenico Potenza of the Democratic Party of the Left (PDS) became the first mayor of Potenza through direct elections.
+Up until the 2014 Italian local elections, the office was always held by a member of the centre-left coalition, although the 1999 mayoralty election saw the separated and winning candidacy of Gaetano Fierro of the Union of Democrats for Europe (UDEUR), who won against the centre-right coalition candidate Gianfranco Blasi of Forza Italia (FI) who was the vice-president of the Regional Council of Basilicata, and the official centre-left coalition candidate, Prospero Bonito Oliva of the Democrats of the Left (DS), defeating the latter in the runoff.
+Overturning the result of the first round, Dario De Luca of FdI was elected mayor of Potenza on 8 June 2014 and took office on 23 June 2014.
 In an upset, he was the first representative of Brothers of Italy to be elected mayor in a provincial capital, the first right-wing mayor of Potenza, and the first centre-right coalition's win.

 For the 2019 Italian local elections, after De Luca initially announced his re-election bid, he ultimately decided not to run for a second term, and he was succeeded by fellow centre-right coalition member Mario Guarente, who took office on 20 June 2019.
-A member of Lega, which since Matteo Salvini's leadership had undergone ideological changes that allowed it to gain a significant number of votes in Southern Italy, Guarente was elected in the runoff on 9 June 2019, defeating his left-wing opponent Valerio Tramutoli of Possible by 200 votes, and took office on 20 June 2019.
+A member of Lega, which since Matteo Salvini's leadership had undergone ideological changes that allowed it to gain a significant number of votes in Southern Italy, (Note: For an overview of the party's history and evolution, from Lega Nord to Lega per Salvini Premier, see "La Lega compie 40 anni, la storia del partito da Bossi a Salvini.
+Foto" (2024)) Guarente was elected in the runoff on 9 June 2019, defeating his left-wing opponent Valerio Tramutoli (Possible) by 200 votes, and took office on 20 June 2019.
 For the 2024 Italian local elections, Guarente did not seek re-election, having been one of the least popular mayors.